SpreadBand/django-elsewhere/README.markdown

 3. Once the project is on your python path, add 'elsewhere' to your INSTALLED_APPS in settings.py.

-4. run python manage.py syncdb from within your project to add the elsewhere database tables and initial data.
+4. Run python manage.py syncdb from within your project to add the elsewhere database tables and initial data.

+5. If not using django-staticfiles, copy the media folder to your project media folder

 About:
 ------------